Retinal Tears & Detachment

-Retinal tears and detachment present the following symptoms:
+Retinal tears and detachment usually involve the following symptoms:

 Correcting Retinal Tears & Detachment

-Our ophthalmologists offer today's most innovative treatment methods to correct retinal tears and detachment.
-They can correct retinal tears using advanced laser surgery, which seals the retina to the back wall of the eye.
-Laser treatment causes little or no discomfort and offers a rapid recovery time.
+For example, advanced laser surgery can be used to seal the retina to the back wall of the eye.
+Laser treatment is a popular choice because it causes patients little to no discomfort and offers a rapid recovery time.

 If more advanced surgery is required, our doctors will recommend the most appropriate one based on your individual needs.
-Their innovative surgical capabilities include scleral buckling, pneumatic retinopexy, and vitrectomy.
+Our surgical capabilities include scleral buckling, pneumatic retinopexy, and vitrectomy.